malikkemp/AssemblyLabs/README.md

 ## Programs

 - `Lab1.asm`: This project demonstrates how converting number forms works in Assembly.
-It also gives a good idea of how bitmasks work on a system level.
+It also gives a good idea of how netmasks work on a system level.
 - `Lab2.asm`: This project demonstrates the basics of loops, jumps and syscalls in Assembly and how they are handled.
 - `Lab3.asm`: This project demonstrates input/output as well as how multiplication is handled in Assembly.